-In the case of monopoly activities such as electricity distribution price regulation is ensured via revenues limitation related to predicted distributed electricity volume.
+In the case of monopoly activities (electricity distribution) the price regulation is ensured via revenues limitation related to predicted distributed electricity volume.
 The revenues are calculated as the sum of three components: operation costs, depreciation and profit margin.
-The first two components are updated (taking into account inflation) from the analytically acquired historical base (in the case of costs the effectivity factor enters into the calculation which is constant for the five year regulated period).
-Profit margin is a product of fixed Weighted Average Cost of Capital (for the five year regulation period) and the

-Regulatory Asset Base that has been acquired analytically and is being updated by regulated asset increments.
+The first two components are updated (taking into account the inflation) from the analytically acquired historical base (in the case of costs the effectivity factor enters into calculation which is constant for the five year regulation period).
+Profit margin is a product of fixed Weighted Average Cost of Capital (WACC) (for the five year regulation period) and RAB (regulatory assets base) that has been acquired analytically and is being updated by regulated assets increments.